bulentAkgul/laravel-dump-server/README.md

 1. It will remove the previously printed things when a test runs.
 If you don't want to do that, make `reset_on_each_test` `false` in `config/dump-server.php`.
 2. It registers a route which is `/dump-server`, and when you display dumpped file on that route, you will get auto-refresh.
 3. Dump file is in dark mode.
+But, because of a reason that I couldn't figure out, the dark mode will be active after 2 tests runs.

 ## Installation